OCA/l10n-brazil/l10n_br_dere/readme/ROADMAP.md

   matching events are implemented.
 - Optional journal entry for the IBS / CBS assessed by D-9199; today the amounts are recorded for reference only.
+- D-1199 `gUtilizBCN` (negative-base recovery).
+The group is optional (`usarBCNAcum` / `metodoAproveit` / `detBCNeg`).
+Official Tabela 12 (`codBC` / `codBCNRaiz`) belongs with that feature, not as a standalone catalog today: D-9199 already returns `xDetBC` on each assessment line.
+- D-2101 (public-bond titles) is out of scope for health-plan operators.
+- Consult backoff has no max attempt count (manual Dev §3.3).
+Delay is capped at 60 minutes and the batch stays `sent` until a result arrives.
+- Official Anexo I tables that stay out of this module on purpose:
+  - 13 / 15 reuse `res.country.state` / `res.country`
+  - 14 / 22 / 23 / 24 / 32 are external referential charts (SPED, COSIF,
+    SUSEP, PREVIC, ANS).
+They belong in a chart-of-accounts addon, not here.
+MS1077 (account missing from the official chart) stays server-side.
+  - 33 (health-premium age coefficients) belongs with D-3201
+- MS1114 (`cCtaRef` of a split account must match the parent) is only a warning at the RFB and is not replicated locally.